mohammedabdelrehim/MohammedAshraf965/README.md

 <td width="50%">
 ### 🗺️ 3D Perception
-Implementing **RTAB-Map** SLAM integration with **Livox Mid-360 LiDAR** for real-time 3D mapping and obstacle avoidance
+Implementing and optimizing **Vision Models** for real-time robotic systems for complex task handling
 </td>

 <td width="50%">
 ### 🧠 Edge Deployment
-Creating **LLM function calling** pipelines for natural language robot commands via the OM1 platform
+**Creating and deploying** pipelines for computer vision and VLA for robot commands via a specialized UI
 </td>

 </tr>